nicsure/TDH3Flash/README.md

 https://dotnet.microsoft.com/en-us/download/dotnet/8.0
 You're looking for ".NET Runtime 8.0.6" on the right of the page.
 Download and install the version relevant for your system.

-To run:
+To run, open a CommandPrompt/Terminal/Console window and navigate (cd) to the folder you unzipped the app to:
-Windows
+- Windows
 TDH3Flash.exe

-Linux And MacOS
+- Linux And MacOS
 dotnet TDH3Flash.dll